yougov/vr.cli/README.rst

 Environment Variables
 ---------------------

-For automated runs, it's also possible to supply authentication credentials to Velociraptor by setting the ``VELOCIRAPTOR_USERNAME`` and ``VELOCIRAPTOR_PASSWORD`` environment variables, which will supersede the interactive values above.
+For unattended use, it's also possible to supply authentication credentials to Velociraptor by setting the ``VELOCIRAPTOR_USERNAME`` and ``VELOCIRAPTOR_PASSWORD`` environment variables, which will supersede the interactive values above.
+This technique is strongly discouraged for interactive use.